 The Limitations of Executive Branch Power

-Essentially, the Executive Branch of the federal government cannot have absolute power, even with authority to issue an Executive Order, as much as some presidential nominees may wish that to be the case.
-There has to be a limit to what they can and cannot do.
+The Executive Branch of the federal government does not have absolute power, even though they have the authority to issue an Executive Order, as much as some presidents may wish that to be the case.
+There is a limit to what they can and cannot do.

 Still, the powers of the president in the executive office and the tools at their disposal are vast regarding both the roles taken on and the many departments and advisors.
 They can do a lot as the leader of the party and the nation, head of state on the foreign stage, and commander in chief.

 The agendas and actions of the Executive Branch will shape a lot of what happens politically, financially, and socially over a four or eight-year spell in the White House.
 However, the final laws and directions taken owe a lot to the powers and controls held by Congress and the Supreme Court.